Andrew Jackson (linebacker)

-Andrew Jackson (born March 16, 1992) is an American football linebacker who is a free agent.
-He was drafted by the Indianapolis Colts in the sixth round of the 2014 NFL Draft.
+Andrew Jackson (born March 16, 1992) is an American former professional football linebacker.
+He was selected by the Indianapolis Colts in the sixth round of the 2014 NFL draft.
 He played college football at Western Kentucky.

 College career

 Jackson played college football at Western Kentucky.

 Professional career

 Indianapolis Colts

-Jackson was drafted by the Colts in the sixth round (203rd overall) of the 2014 NFL draft.
-He played in 13 games during the 2014 season, making 10 total tackles and 1 quarterback sack.
+Jackson was selected by the Colts in the sixth round (203rd overall) of the 2014 NFL draft.
+He played in 13 games during the 2014 season, making 10 total tackles and one quarterback sack.
 He was waived on February 11, 2015.

 Spokane Empire

 On August 30, 2016, Jackson signed with the Spokane Empire of the Indoor Football League.

 Memphis Express

 In 2019, Jackson joined the Memphis Express of the Alliance of American Football.
 In the fourth game of the 2019 AAF season against the San Diego Fleet, Jackson recorded 14 tackles, a sack, and an interception as the Express won 26–23; he was later named AAF Defensive Player of the Week.
 The league ceased operations in April 2019.